tombonner/jurlp/README.md

 **Unknown scheme**

 The parser will attempt to parse any type of URL it encounters based on its scheme.
-However, not all URLs are parsable, for example "spotify:track:<trackid>".
+However, not all URLs are parsable, for example `spotify:track:<trackid>`.
 In this case, the following URL object is returned;

 ``` javascript